RizalHB/playgame/README.md

 🏗️ Architecture

 PlayGame uses a full-stack Next.js architecture.
-The application layer handles authentication, marketplace features, shopping, wallet operations, library management, and role-specific dashboards.
-Drizzle ORM provides database access, while Turso/libSQL is used as the production database.
+The application layer handles the marketplace, authentication, shopping, wallet, library, developer dashboard, and administration features.

+Drizzle ORM provides the database access layer, while Turso/libSQL is used as the production database.
+This architecture keeps the application logic and database operations organized while allowing the application to be deployed as a production web application through Vercel.
-User
- │
- ▼
-Next.js Application
- │
- ├── Authentication
- ├── Marketplace
- ├── Cart & Checkout
- ├── Wallet
- ├── Library
- ├── Developer Dashboard
- └── Admin Dashboard
- │
- ▼
-Drizzle ORM
- │
- ▼
-Turso / libSQL Database

 📁 Project Organization

 The project is organized around Next.js application routes, reusable UI components, authentication, database access, and shared application logic.
 Marketplace, wallet, checkout, developer, administration, and authentication features are separated into their respective application areas, while shared components and backend/database functionality are maintained in dedicated directories.

-This structure keeps the application modular and makes it easier to maintain and extend individual features without tightly coupling the entire system.
+This organization keeps the application modular and makes individual features easier to maintain and extend.

 🗄️ Database